skylerl2/skylerl2.github.io/_posts/2018-12-17-Project Kojak.md

 effectively, I discovered that pollsters may be leaving some information on the table when it comes to updating their likely voter screens.
 It seems like in 2016, they leaned too heavily on turnout patterns from the 2012 election, when perhaps they could have done more to factor in 2016 primary turnout.
-Then maybe the polls would have given us a better idea of just how close the 2016 presidential election really was.
+Then maybe the polls would have given us a better idea of just how close the 2016 presidential election was poised to be.